-File a Report of Sexual Harassment or Sexual Violence
+File a Report of Harassment, Discrimination, Sexual Violence or other Prohibited Conduct

-If you have experienced, witnessed or been informed of an incident of sexual harassment, sexual violence (sexual assault, relationship violence and stalking), retaliation and other prohibited behavior (together, "Prohibited Conduct") as defined by the UC Sexual Violence and Sexual Harassment Policy, please use the reporting option below.
-You may also visit, telephone, mail or email the Office of Title IX, Equal Opportunity and Affirmative Action.
+If you have experienced, witnessed or been informed of an incident of sexual harassment, sexual violence (sexual assault, relationship violence and stalking), retaliation or other conduct prohibited by the UC Sexual Violence and Sexual Harassment Policy, please file a report with us using the online reporting portal.

 For questions about accessibility or to request an accommodation, please contact us at (951) 827-7070 or email@example.com.

-- the California Department of Fair Employment and Housing (DFEH) by using one of the three complaint methods described on their website.
+- the California Civil Rights Department by using one of the three complaint methods described on their website.

 - the U.S. Equal Employment Opportunity Commission (EEOC), as explained on the EEOC's website.
 The local EEOC office is located at Roybal Federal Building, 255 East Temple St., 4th Floor, Los Angeles, CA 90012.
 The EEOC encourages complainants to schedule an intake appointment online using their portal.